aksommerville/egg2/README.md

 - - [ ] font
 - - [ ] Standard instruments and sound effects.
 - [ ] Should we allow strings to use symbolic names in place of index?
 I'm leaning No but give it some thought.
 We do something like that for decalsheet.
+- [ ] macbook: etc/tool/genbuildconfig.sh: line 23: realpath: command not found
+- [ ] macbook: [make] find: -executable: unknown primary or operator
+- [x] macbook: Is "-framework" not a thing anymore?
+How do we link against Frameworks?
+- - No, our link command is getting mangled somewhere: ...ggstra/eggstra_play.o -framework -lm -lz AudioUnit Cocoa CoreGraphics IOKit OpenGL Quartz
+- - It's an ill-advised `$(sort)` in linking eggstra.
+Just let LDPOST be duplicated.
+- [ ] macbook: /local/config.mk: Failed to read Egg's build configuration.
+- - Because I added "macos_OBJC"?
+- [ ] genbuildconfig.sh: Generated blank EGG_SDK (macbook)
+- [ ] macbook, linking rom: __egg_embedded_rom undefined
+- - Too many underscores?
+It is present in src/demo/mid/macos/data.o, but with a single leading underscore.
+- [ ] macbook: `make run` is not MacOS-savvy: `make: src/demo/out/demo-macos: No such file or directory`